dealingwith/daniel-industries/_writings/east-district.md

 “Food will be ready soon,” Zhao remarked.
 Tris wondered if it was simple conversation or if Zhao was attuned to his inner workings.
 Despite the console and the weapons stash, Zhao did have a mystical quality about him.

 They sat in silence as the meat was flipped repeatedly.
 Just as Tris thought he couldn’t stand it anymore and might just grab one of the slices off the grill, Zhao lifted two plates and served three pieces onto each.
-Then he took a pot that was also sitting on the grill--making Tris more aware of how much he wasn’t observing in this situation--and spooned out some rice onto each plate.
+Then he took a pot that was also sitting on the grill and spooned out some rice onto each plate.

 Tris ate quickly.
 It was delicious.
 The meat was lean but well seasoned and not too tough.
 The rice was a perfect consistency.
 As he took his last perfect bite and laid his chopsticks down, he thought to ask, “What was that?
 It was great!”